What is a GSA MAS Contract?

 GSA Schedules are often used by small businesses to boost their federal sales.
 Small businesses that go through this process are rewarded with an average of $1MM in annual sales through their GSA Contract.

 Small businesses that have a special designation generally achieve even better results than the small business average.
-The numbers show that getting a GSA Schedule and combing it with an SBA designation increases the effectiveness of GSA Scheduled Contracts.
+The numbers show that getting a GSA Schedule and combining it with an SBA designation increases the effectiveness of GSA Scheduled Contracts.
 (See table below)

 Business Type/Size | Amount of GSA Revenue | # of GSA Schedule Holders | Average GSA Revenue 2020 |